jsr6720/jsr6720.github.io/_posts/2025-02-12-how-i-use-llm-ai-tools-everyday.md

 One particularly humorous experience is AI suggesting one fix that led to me another error message, then, with that fix, led me back to the original error.
 I would say this is the closest I’ve come to simulating a recursive “autonomous agent”-like experience.[^agent]

 Another area that AI struggles with is generating version-specific code with features only present in that version.
-I experienced this most predominately with Apple native development (Objective C->Swift), Ruby (2->3), AWS functionality, and aforementioned Kotlin major upgrade.
+I experienced this most predominately with Apple native development (Objective C->Swift), Ruby (2->3), AWS functionality, and the aforementioned Kotlin major upgrade.
 These are very real challenges that don’t have a singular right answer from AI tooling but require a software engineer to understand how to resolve.

 Security is another glaring example where I can see some unintended side effects.
 I prompted Claude to troubleshoot a permissions issue with a GitHub action and an s3 bucket.
 Claude suggested that I modify the s3 bucket permission, but I understood I just needed to grant the assigned role that level of access, not extend permissions in the bucket.[^prompting]

 ## Predictions for the Future

-“Most people overestimate what they can do in one year and underestimate what they can do in ten years.” –Bill Gates
+> “Most people overestimate what they can do in one year and underestimate what they can do in ten years.” –Bill Gates

 The value generation from software development was never in the written code.
 It has always been in the translation of business requirements to properly deployed solutions for the customer.
 For all the focus and hyper-fixation on leveraging AI to complete engineering tasks, I see it at best as a productivity tool that will be competed away as more and more companies adopt established best practices.
 The allure of perfect requirements, perfect software rests on one faulty presumption: rational humans.